dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

 overlap, since the logical-and pattern only matches if both branches do and the variables in both branches will be bound.

-If the left branch does not match, the right branch is not evaluated. *This only matters because patterns may invoke user-defined methods with visible side effects.*
+If the left branch does not match, the right branch is not evaluated. *This matters both because patterns may invoke user-defined methods with visible side effects, and because certain patterns may cause exceptions to be thrown if they are not matched (e.g. cast patterns).*

 ### Relational pattern